gateio/gateapi-php/docs/Api/SpotApi.md

 ## amendOrder

-> \GateApi\Model\Order amendOrder($order_id, $currency_pair, $order_patch, $account)
+> \GateApi\Model\Order amendOrder($order_id, $order_patch, $currency_pair, $account, $x_gate_exptime)

 Amend an order

-By default, the orders of spot and margin account are updated.
+By default, the orders of spot, portfolio and margin account are updated.
 If you need to modify orders of the `cross-margin` account, you must specify account as `cross_margin`.
 For portfolio margin account, only `cross_margin` account is supported.
-Currently, only supports modification of `price` or `amount` fields.
+Currently, both request body and query support currency_pair and account parameter passing, but request body has higher priority  Currently, only supports modification of `price` or `amount` fields.
 Regarding rate limiting: modify order and create order sharing rate limiting rules.
-Regarding matching priority: only modifying the amount does not affect the priority.
-If the price is modified, the priority will be adjusted to the last of the new price.
-Note: If the modified amount is less than the fill amount, the order will be cancelled.
+Regarding matching priority: Only reducing the quantity without modifying the priority of matching, altering the price or increasing the quantity will adjust the priority to the new price at the end Note: If the modified amount is less than the fill amount, the order will be cancelled.

 ### Example